iloilo2000/iloilo2000.github.io/blogs/2022-03-01-kali-basics.md

 # Burp Suite

-Three version: Community (free), Pro, Enterprise Community version cannot save projects, the setting reset after every restart.
+Three versions: Community (free), Pro, Enterprise Community version cannot save projects, all setting reset after every restart.

 - Start the GUI
-- Configure **proxy**
+- Configure **proxy** IP address
-- Intercept web traffic
+- Intercept web traffic on the proxy tab
   - Attack login page with password dictionary
 - Target / Scope: The tartget web traffic can be filtered
+- Send the captured data to Intruder
+- Send the captured data to Repeater
+  - You can modify header and other parameters and send the modified request to the web server